 - In a Nutri-Bullet or food processor add oats.
 Grind until you achieve a smooth powder.

-- Cut avocado lengthwise, pull apart, remove seed and with a spoon scoop out the inside of the avocado into a medium mixing bowl, smash well with fork.
+- Cut avocado lengthwise, pull apart, remove seed and with a spoon scoop out the inside of the avocado into a medium mixing bowl, mash well with a fork.

 - Add egg, and sugar- mix until smooth.

-- In a separate bowl mix oat flour mix, salt, baking powder, baking soda, cacao powder, and nuts.
+- In a separate bowl mix oat flour mix, salt, baking powder, baking soda, cacao powder, nuts, and chocolate chips.

-- Incorporate well by mixing with a wooden spoon or whisk.
+- Incorporate well by mixing with a wooden spoon.

-- With a hand mixer, or wooden spoon mix dry ingredients into wet.
+- With a wooden spoon mix dry ingredients into wet.

 - Spoon out heaping tablespoons of batter onto a cookie sheet.
-I used the back of the spoon and flattened the top if you want a more flat cookie.
+You can use the back of the spoon and flattened the top if you want a more flat cookie.

 - Bake 12-15 min